Time Pressure in Software Engineering: A Systematic Review: Empirical results

-Improvement in development efficiency due to time pressure was supported by seven papers.
-Two papers reported inverted U-shaped result, and two papers reported the opposite meaning that time pressure decreases efficiency.
-One of the two papers offering the counter-evidence had a strong statistical significance (~\cite{langer2014project}) but offered no explanation.
+Seven papers support improvement in development efficiency due to time pressure, two papers report inverted U-shaped results, and two papers report a decreased efficiency.
+One of the two papers offering the counter-evidence had a strong statistical significance~\cite{langer2014project} but offered no explanation.
 Therefore we contacted the authors for further details but received no response.
-In the other paper, the statistical significance was much lower p = 0.5 and 0.8.
-The paper also offered an explanation: In the case of database development tasks, the subjects were unable to go faster.
-Overall, we conclude with high certainty that small to medium size time pressure is beneficial for development efficiency.
+In the other paper, the statistical significance was much lower: p = 0.5 and 0.8.
+The paper also offered an explanation: in the case of database development tasks, the subjects were unable to go faster.
+Overall, we conclude from quantitative analysis of company data and experiments, that small to medium size time pressure is beneficial for development efficiency (9 paper for and 2 papers against).
+This is partly in contradiction to Section ~\ref{sec:models}, where majority of models assume the total amount of effort to increase with schedule compression.

-A reduction in quality due to time pressure was supported by nine papers.
-Three papers reported the opposite, that time pressure increased quality, and two papers provided no data on quality reduction.
-If we examine the three papers offering the counter-evidence, the statistical significance was very low on two papers p = 0.922 (~\cite{mantyla2014time}) and p = 0.957 (~\cite{fehrenbacher2014behavioural}), while in the remaining paper (~\cite{nan2009impact}) with high statistical significance (p = 0.00) quality improvement computation was shown with a correlation only with industrial data.
+Nine papers support a reduction in quality due to time pressure.
+Three papers report the opposite, that time pressure increased quality, and two papers provide no data on quality reduction.
+If we examine the three papers offering the counter-evidence, the statistical significance was very low on two papers p = 0.922~\cite{mantyla2014time} and p = 0.957~\cite{fehrenbacher2014behavioural}, while in the remaining paper~\cite{nan2009impact} with high statistical significance (p = 0.00) quality improvement computation was shown with a correlation only with industrial data.
 A regression model or partial correlation controlling for confounding factors would be a more robust alternative.
-We conclude with high certainty that time pressure reduces quality in software engineering, but we suspect this is because less time is available or used to explain the quality reduction.
+We conclude from qualitative analysis of company data and experiments, that time pressure reduces quality in software engineering, but we suspect this is because less time is available or used.
+Reduced quality due to time pressure is further supported unanimously by the cost and simulation models in Section~\ref{sec:models}.